opensearch-project/documentation-website/_getting-started/intro.md

 ## Inverted index

 An OpenSearch index uses a data structure called an _inverted index_.
-An inverted index maps words to the documents that they occur in.
+An inverted index maps words to the documents in which they occur.
 For example, consider an index containing the following two documents:

-- Document 1 : "Beauty is in the eye of the beholder"
+- Document 1: "Beauty is in the eye of the beholder"
 - Document 2: "Beauty and the beast"

-An inverted index for such an index maps the words to the documents where they occur:
+An inverted index for such an index maps the words to the documents in which they occur:

 Word | Document
 :--- | :---